Long gaps between primes: Introduction

 All works on lower bounds for $G(X)$ have followed a similar overall plan of attack: show that there are at least $G(X)$ consecutive integers in $(X/2,X]$, each of which has a ``very small'' prime factor.
 To describe the results, we make the following definition.

 \begin{definition} Let $x$ be a positive integer.
-Define $Y(x)$ to be the largest integer $y$ for which one may select residue classes $a_p \mod p$, one for each prime $p \leq x$, which together ``sieve out'' (cover) the whole interval $[y] = \{1,\dots,\lfloor y\rfloor\}$. \end{definition}
+Define $Y(x)$ to be the largest integer $y$ for which one may select residue classes $a_p \mod p$, one for each prime $p \leq x$, which together ``sieve out'' (cover) the whole interval $[y] = \{1,\dots,\lfloor y\rfloor\}$.
+Equivalently, $Y(x)$ is the largest integer $m$ so that there are $m$ consecutive integers coprime to $P(x)$. \end{definition}

 The relation between this function $Y$ and gaps between primes is encoded in the following simple lemma.

 \begin{lem} Write $P(x)$ for the product of the primes less than or equal to $x$.
 Then

 \end{lem}